NEO1842/All-Tasks/README.md

-# 🧩 All Tasks
+# 🗓 All-Tasks

-A simple and clean task management repository.
+A structured annual task and activity management template.

-## ✨ Features
-- Easy to use
+This repository is designed as a base structure for organizing:
+- Personal activities
-- Clean structure
+- Planned improvements
+- Task tracking over a year

+## 📌 Concept
+This is not a personal task list.

+It is a reusable structure for managing time, ideas, and progress.

+## 📂 Structure
+- Tasks are organized by time or category
+- Issues are used for tracking changes or ideas
-- Flexible for any project
+- Projects can be used for visual management

 ## 🚀 Usage
-Just add your tasks and start organizing.

-## 📌 Example
-- [ ] Task 1
-- [ ] Task 2
-- [x] Done task

-## 🤝 Contributing
-Contributions are welcome!
-Please read CONTRIBUTING.md before submitting a pull request.
+1. Clone or fork this repository
+2. Customize structure if needed
+3. Start adding tasks or plans

-## 📄 License
+## ⚠ Note
-This project is licensed under the MIT License.
+This repository is intended as a template structure.
+Content is intentionally minimal.